nadethoughts/Aetheria/Campaigns/Nimble/PCs/Lil Chang (Ryan).md

 - **Current Arc**: His old mountain connections are about to matter through the Cloud-Tusk orcs

 ## Appearance
-Lil Chan's full visual description is still lightly defined in the notes.
+Lil Chang's full visual description is still lightly defined in the notes.
 At introduction, he was an orc chained to a wall in the Warren, still healthy, ripped, and ready for revenge despite having been imprisoned for several days.

 His fighting style is Zephyr-fast and martial: staff strikes, unarmed follow-ups, movement, sandals, rope, and the kind of practical gear that belongs to someone who expects to solve problems with speed.

 ## Back Story
-Lil Chan was on his way to [[Clackston]] to answer the posse call when kobolds ambushed him.
+Lil Chang was on his way to [[Clackston]] to answer the posse call when kobolds ambushed him.
 There were too many to fight off alone, so they captured him and chained him in the Warren.
 They did not kill him because they wanted their big boss to test something on him.

-His initial table backstory ties him to a lost martial mentor named Wing Ding Ho, who died in a great battle against the same kinds of creatures Lil Chan now hunts.
-Lil Chan also longed to marry the mentor's daughter, Soho, and now carries both grief and revenge as reasons to seek out kobolds and destroy them.
+His initial table backstory ties him to a lost martial mentor named Wing Ding Ho, who died in a great battle against the same kinds of creatures Lil Chang now hunts.
+Lil Chang also longed to marry the mentor's daughter, Soho, and now carries both grief and revenge as reasons to seek out kobolds and destroy them.

-The later mountain prep adds another strong thread: Lil Chan has an old connection to the Cloud-Tusk orcs, high-pass guides and storm-hunters of the Balshar mountains.
+The later mountain prep adds another strong thread: Lil Chang has an old connection to the Cloud-Tusk orcs, high-pass guides and storm-hunters of the Balshar mountains.
 That history is intentionally still flexible.
 He may have trained with them, owed Kora a favor, left during a winter crisis, or carried an old clan name he hoped the party would never hear.

 ## Personality
-Lil Chan is practical, money-minded, and physical.
+Lil Chang is practical, money-minded, and physical.
 He wants coin for food, drink, shelter, and whatever else keeps a fast-moving wanderer alive.

 He is also direct in a fight.
 In the warg battle, he crushed throats, followed staff strikes with martial attacks, and made it clear that "no throats are safe" was less a joke than an operating principle.